Mac Amhalghaidh: Variant forms

 Variant forms of Mac Amhalghaidh and Mac Amhalghadha are Mag Amhalghaidh and Mag Amhalghadha.
-These surnames are rendered for unmarried females as Nig Amhalghaidh and Nig Amhalghadha.
-The form for married females are Bean Mhig Amhalghaidh and Bean Mhig Amhalghadha; or simply Mhig Amhalghaidh and Mhig Amhalghadha.
+These surnames are rendered for unmarried women as Nig Amhalghaidh and Nig Amhalghadha.
+The form for married women are Bean Mhig Amhalghaidh and Bean Mhig Amhalghadha; or simply Mhig Amhalghaidh and Mhig Amhalghadha.

 Anglicised forms

 There are numerous Anglicised forms of the surname.
 Anglicisations in use today include Cauley, Cawley, Macally, MacAlley, MacAulay, MacAuley, MacAuliffe, Maccally, MacCauley, MacCawley, and MacCowley, MacGawley, and Magawley.
 Many of these English-language surnames also have unrelated origins.
 For example, in many cases the Irish Mac Amhlaoibh has been Anglicised into identical forms.
 Anglicised forms of Mag Amhalghaidh and Mag Amhalghadha include Gawley, MacGaulay, MacGawlay, MacGawley, and Magawley.
 An Anglicised form of the Irish Mac Amhalaidh is MacGauley.

 Families

 The surname has been borne by several Irish families.
 The most notable of these was a particular family that was historically seated in what is today County Westmeath, Ireland.
 The leadership of the family had once been the powerful lords of Calraighe.
 According to Edward MacLysaght, this family's eponymous ancestor of this family lived in the 13th century.
 A pedigree of the family is recorded stretching back to Niall of the Nine Hostages, a semi-legendary High King of Ireland.

 In Scotland, the unrelated MacAulays of Ardincaple (also known as "Clan MacAulay") derived their surname from MacAmhalghaidh, the Scottish Gaelic form of the surname.
 The early ancestry of the MacAulays is uncertain, although their surname may ultimately be linked to members of the original family of the Earls of Lennox, who bore the name Amhalghaidh / Amhalghadh.
 The MacAulays of Ardincaple were historically seated at Ardincaple Castle, within territory dominated by the early Earls of Lennox.